2001 Motorola 220: Practice and qualifying

 Saturday afternoon's 75-minute qualifying session saw cars divided into two groups with the leading championship point-standing leaders and the fastest two drivers from the previous road course race composing the second group.
 Both groups were allowed 30 minutes on the circuit with a 15-minute interval in between the two groups recording their lap times.
 A heavy rain shower, which ended one hour before qualifying began, made the track surface slippery and all cars were required to use wet-weather tires.
 Rain returned as the second group of cars drove onto the track.
 Several drivers slid off the track, but most avoided damaging their cars.
-Bräck achieved his fifth pole position of the season with a time of 2:03.531.
+Bräck achieved his fifth pole position of the season with a time of 2:03.531 and took one point for scoring the pole.
 He was joined on the grid's front row by Tagliani in his best qualifying performance on a road course in 2001.
 Tagliani could not claim the pole position as he slowed for Castroneves at Canada Corner during his final two timed laps.
 In his first time competing at Road America, Dixon qualified in third place on his final timed lap.

 De Ferran spun twice and entered the pit lane to make changes to his car to allow him to go faster; he took fourth, ahead of da Matta.
 Castroneves elected to drive his team's backup car, which was optimized for wet-weather.
 He took sixth due to the effects the drying track had on his strategy.
 Andretti qualified in seventh place, pushing Memo Gidley to eighth position.
 Fittipaldi took ninth, and Junqueira tenth having two wheels into the gravel on the side of the track on his final lap.
 Vasser started 11th, nearly one-tenth of a second faster than Patrick Carpentier in 12th, and Takagi in 13th.
 Moreno and Maurício Gugelmin, Herta (who was delayed by Zanardi) and Kanaan, Oriol Servià, Wilson and Michel Jourdain Jr. filled the next six positions.
-Shinji Nakano, Papis, Zanardi and Paul Tracy qualified in positions 21 to 24.
+Shinji Nakano, Papis, Zanardi and Tracy qualified in positions 21 to 24.
 Tracy caused the session to be stopped for four minutes when he spun into the turn four infield grass section.
 His session ended prematurely because he subsequently reported by radio a transmission failure to his team.
 Franchitti spun into the turn 12 gravel trap and was unable to go faster; he started 25th.
 Fernández did not set a lap time after he had spun at the third turn and hit the outside wall with his rear wing.